 A dagger-like spur of the Hardangerfjord cutting 38km southwards into lush countryside, the Sørfjord (often referred to as Sørfjorden i Hardanger to distinguish it from others) is one of the few narrow fjords you can actually drive along.
 The roads along either side are narrow but both passing and parking spots are frequent.

 Fans of waterfalls shouldn't miss the spectacular 165m-high Låtefossen waterfall just 14km south of Odda.
-The stone bridge and twin falls are known around the world.
+The stone bridge and twin falls are both world-famous.

-Be prepared to get wet as the water smacks into the rocks below, creating an immense roar and sprays of mist that can suddenly soak you.
-Kids will love the fairytale-like aesthetic, just keep a close hold on them!
+Be prepared to get wet!
+The water smacks into the rocks, creating an immense roar and sprays of mist.
+All of a sudden, you're soaking wet!
+Kids will love the fairytale-like aesthetic.
+Just be sure to keep a close eye on them!